 Health: one medium potato contains about 10-30% of your daily B6 (aka pyridoxine) needs, which are required for maintaining a healthy metabolism.

-Fridge: this omelette will store in the fridge for up to 4 days.
+Fridge: this Spanish omelette recipe will store in the fridge for up to 4 days.

-Freezer: if you don't eat it all or feel like making extra, put this meal in a freezer-safe container and store for up to 3 months.
+Freezer: if you don’t eat it all or feel like making extra, put the leftovers in a freezer-safe container and store for up to 3 months.

 No time for the oven?
 No problem.
 Pop a slice in the microwave and heat it in 10-20 second bursts, making sure it’s hot through to the middle.